 - 1. The Firs has always ensured that the curriculum is designed to meet the needs of all learners including the most able and vulnerable learners (including SEND and disadvantaged pupils) with the following key drivers agreed by all stakeholders: - a.
 To develop our children's view of themselves as successful learners and to help them to develop stamina and robustness in embracing challenge. - b.
 To inculcate our agreed values in our children and develop key personal skills to enhance teamwork, communication skills, independence and confidence. - c.
 To ensure that children develop a sound grasp in all the key aspects on literacy and numeracy, with a passionate focus on all children being fluent readers who take a pleasure in reading. - d.
 To help children to see themselves as successful writers by providing an appropriate and exciting range of purposeful writing opportunities that develop their skills and inspire them to write. - e.
 To encourage mathematical thinking, so that children can talk about their learning, demonstrating a good level of maths fluency and independently finding ways to record. - f.
 To cover all aspects of the curriculum in a stimulating way, by giving children a rich and varied range of experiences, including the use of IT resources. - g.
 To make sure that all our children develop an appreciation of the natural world, the threats it faces and the need for care and stewardship. - 2.
 The school ethos promotes equal opportunities, high expectations and positive attitudes to learning as embodied by our 'Growth Mindset' learning culture.
 (Monitoring data). - 3.
 The curriculum provides imaginative & stimulating learning opportunities that ensure pupils experience and have the opportunity to value music, artists, stories etc. including those from different times and places to support the delivery of the 'cultural capital' we wish children to experience.
-The Redborne Upper School Sports Partnership has contributed very successfully to the curricular and extra-curricular provision for pupils.
-(Photographic evidence on website and Sports Premium Review 17/18, 18/19 and 19/20).
+The Redborne Upper - School Sports Partnership has contributed very successfully to the curricular and extra-curricular provision for pupils.
+(Photographic evidence on website and Sports Premium Review 18/19, 19/20 and 20/21).
 Visitors, themed days / weeks provide memorable and enjoyable experiences that make learning a joyful and enriching experience.
-(Photographic evidence).
+(Photographic evidence). - 4.
+There is a passionate focus on working to ensure all children read fluently and at an age appropriate level - or beyond, which is greatly supported by the RWI literacy programme, that provides a rigorous and carefully sequenced approach.
+This focus leads to very good outcomes for learners.
+(See monitoring data and SEF Section B3). - 5.
+The school curriculum is designed to ensure the coverage of the national curriculum, with additional elements such as Forest Schools and Eco themed work and additional enrichment aspects such as the Grafham Water Residential visit in Y4 and drama productions (to support statement b and f). - 6.
+Between September 18 and summer 20, a sharper focus on the key determining factors behind the design of our curriculum in first Science then the foundation subjects was undertaken.
+There is now a clear picture of what we want the 'intent' to be, and the review of each area of the curriculum has ensured that we can more effectively achieve the highly successful outcomes desired for our learners.
+(See SDP 20/21 and Firs Scheme of Work).